GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

       (no PR required)
     * https://github.com/googleapis/google-http-java-client/blob/master/docs/setup.md
     * https://github.com/googleapis/google-cloud-java/blob/master/TROUBLESHOOTING.md
+* In google3 run:
+    * `$ scripts/update_docs.sh <old version> <new version>`
+      * For example, `$ scripts/update_docs.sh 16.3.0 16.4.0`
+      * When asked whether to add changes to the first CL, answer "y".
+    * Sanity check the CL and send it for review.
+Use "Suggest reviewers" to pick a reviewer.
+    * Submit on approval

+### Document updates on the next day

+Few hours after the artifact becomes available in Maven Central, RenovateBot creates pull requests to update the Libraries BOM version in the code samples.

 * Ask a code owner for java-docs-samples to merge the dependabot PR that updates libraries-bom in https://github.com/GoogleCloudPlatform/java-docs-samples/pulls
 * Use the repo tool to approve Renovate Bot updates for libraries-bom in the individual clients:
     * `$ repo --title '.*libraries-bom to v16.4.0' list`
       (for a major version bump, the pattern would be abbreviated.
 For example, use pattern `'.*libraries-bom to v17'` for 17.0.0 release)
     * Verify that the listed PRs look correct and don't include anything you're not ready to merge.
     * `$ repo --title '.*libraries-bom to v16.4.0' approve`
     * `$ repo --title '.*libraries-bom to v16.4.0' tag automerge`

   In case when the "Owlbot" check fails, use 'owlbot:run' label to rerun the checks.
-* In google3 run:
-    * `$ scripts/update_docs.sh <old version> <new version>`
-      * For example, `$ scripts/update_docs.sh 16.3.0 16.4.0`
-      * When asked whether to add changes to the first CL, answer "y".
-    * Sanity check the CL and send it for review.
-Use "Suggest reviewers" to pick a reviewer.
-    * Submit on approval

 ## Retrying a failed release